Émile Janvion

 Émile Janvion (10 April 1866 – 21 July 1927) was a French teacher, an anarcho-syndicalist leader, a founder of the Confédération générale du travail (CGT) and a leader of the anti-militarist movement.
-He came to hold national syndicalist views that prefigured fascism.
-He was anti-Semitic, hostile to freemasonry, hostile to the republic and flirted with monarchism.
-However, his main goal was the nationalization of the land and of the means of production.
+He came to hold national syndicalist views, which will later into a form of fascism.
+He was anti-Semitic, anti-masonic, anti-republican and sympathetic towards monarchism.
+He also had an agenda that included nationalization of the land and of the means of production.

 Life

 Early years

 Émile Janvion was born on 10 April 1866 in Mâcon, Saône-et-Loire.

 He was given the nickname "Pisse-vinaigre" (vinegar piss).
 In 1893 he founded the first syndicate of employees of the prefecture.

 Janvion was one of the founders of the Confédération Générale du Travail, (CGT – General Confederation of Labor).

 In 1896 he contributed towards the Parisian anarchist newspaper Le Père Duchêne.

 In 1897 Janvion and Jean Degalvès founded the Ligue d'enseignement libertaire (League of Libertarian Education).

 The league was in favor of rational and complete education with mixed classes.

 That year Janvion and Degalvès published the brochure La liberté par l'enseignement (Freedom through Education).

 Although helped by major figures such as Jean Grave, Émile Zola, Maurice Barrès and Octave Mirbeau, they could only raise enough money to teach a small group of 19 children in the 1898 and 1899 summer holidays in Pontorson, Lower Normandy, and to conduct some lectures and evening courses at the Hôtel des Sociétés Savantes between 1899 and 1900.

 The school closed in 1901 due to lack of money and disagreements between Janvion and Degalvès.

 Janvion wrote for various anarchist papers between 1898 and 1899 including La Aurore, Le Libertaire, Le Cri de Révolte, L'Homme Libre and Le Journal du Peuple.
 He wrote for the periodical Germinal from 1899 to 1902.
 This was an anarchist journal published in Paterson, New Jersey, US.

 From 1899 Janvion led an antisemitic and anti-masonic campaign among syndicalists.

 He was the main organizer of the Anti-Parliamentary Congress of 1900, which was banned before it could be held.